verhey/dotfiles/README.md

 ## Prerequisites

-* git, and this repository checked out locally
-  * I would recommend checking it out to `~/.dotfiles`
-    * If you choose to check it out elsewhere, note that you will need to modify the commands below and in `install/` scripts to point to your preferred directory
+* git
   * If you intend on checking out this repo using SSH, an SSH key configured and added to your github
 * On OSX, [brew](https://brew.sh/) for package installation

 ## Installation - `dotfiles`